Boost Your Run: The Essential Guide to Salt Intake for Runners

 • Decreased Performance: Low salt levels can lead to a noticeable drop in your stamina and endurance.
 You might find yourself more fatigued and less capable of sustaining long or intense runs.

 • Cardiovascular Strain: Hyponatremia, or low sodium levels, can cause low blood pressure and an increased heart rate.
-For runners, this means your heart has to work harder to pump blood, which can be taxing, especially during those long runs.
+For runners, this means your heart has to work harder to pump blood, which can be taxing, especially during long runs.

 • Water Retention and Swelling: Oddly enough, low salt levels can lead to water retention as your body tries to maintain the delicate sodium-water balance.
 This can result in swelling, which not only feels uncomfortable but can also affect your mobility and running efficiency.